Skip Ribbon Commands

 Student Harassment, Bullying, and Hazing Policy

-This policy, which encompasses all inappropriate behavior, including harassment, bullying, and hazing, must be published in the parent/student handbook and applies to all students.
+This policy, which is intended to protect students, encompasses all inappropriate behavior, including harassment, bullying, and hazing.
 This policy shall be communicated clearly to faculty, staff, volunteers, parents/guardians, and students.
-Harassment of employees, parents/guardians, and other adults in the school community are addressed elsewhere in separate policies.

 The school is committed to providing a safe and comfortable learning environment that respects Christian values and is free from harassment, bullying, or hazing in any form.
 Harassment, bullying, or hazing of any student by any other student, lay employee, religious, clergy, school volunteer, or parent/guardian is prohibited.
 The school will treat allegations of any such conduct seriously and will review and investigate such allegations in a prompt, confidential manner that is appropriate to the claim.

-Credible acts of harassment, bullying, or hazing by a student will result in disciplinary action up to and including dismissal of the student.
-Students who file false or frivolous charges will also be subject to disciplinary action up to and including dismissal.
+Credible acts of harassment, bullying, or hazing by a student will result in disciplinary action up to and including expulsion of the student.
+Students who make false or frivolous complaints will also be subject to disciplinary action up to and including expulsion.

 Harassment and Bullying